Human rights in Palestine: Status of women

 Women have full suffrage in the PA.
 In the 2006 elections, women made up 47% of registered voters.
 Prior to the elections, the election law was amended to introduce a quota for women on national party lists, resulting in 22% of candidates on national lists being women.
 The quota's effectiveness was illustrated in comparison with the district elections, where there was no quota, and only 15 of the 414 candidates were women.

+The Palestinian Labour Law of 2000 prohibits gender-based discrimination between men and women in the workplace, and allows for a 12-week maternity leave period.

 Hamas has begun enforcing some Islamic standards of dress for women in Gaza, where women must wear a headscarf to enter government ministry buildings.
 In July 2010, Hamas banned the smoking of hookah by women in public.
 They claimed that it was to reduce the increasing amount of divorces.